data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/sftp.md

       can be set as for the OpenSSH example above.

+   --sftp-ciphers
+      Space separated list of ciphers to be used for session encryption, ordered by preference.

+      At least one must match with server configuration.
+This can be checked for example using ssh -Q cipher.

+      This must not be set if use_insecure_cipher is true.

+      Example:

+          aes128-ctr aes192-ctr aes256-ctr aes128-gcm@openssh.com aes256-gcm@openssh.com

+   --sftp-concurrency
+      The maximum number of outstanding requests for one file

+      This controls the maximum number of outstanding requests for one file.
+      Increasing it will increase throughput on high latency links at the cost of using more memory.

+   --sftp-disable-concurrent-reads
+      If set don't use concurrent reads.

+      Normally concurrent reads are safe to use and not using them will degrade performance, so this option is disabled by default.

+      Some servers limit the amount number of times a file can be downloaded.
+Using concurrent reads can trigger this limit, so if you have a server which returns

+          Failed to copy: file does not exist

+      Then you may need to enable this flag.

+      If concurrent reads are disabled, the use_fstat option is ignored.

+   --sftp-disable-concurrent-writes
+      If set don't use concurrent writes.

+      Normally rclone uses concurrent writes to upload files.
+This improves the performance greatly, especially for distant servers.

+      This option disables concurrent writes should that be necessary.

+   --sftp-disable-hashcheck
+      Disable the execution of SSH commands to determine if remote file hashing is available.

+      Leave blank or set to false to enable hashing (recommended), set to true to disable hashing.

+   --sftp-host
+      SSH host to connect to.

+      E.g. "example.com".

+   --sftp-idle-timeout
+      Max time before closing idle connections.

+      If no connections have been returned to the connection pool in the time given, rclone will empty the connection pool.

+      Set to 0 to keep connections indefinitely.

+   --sftp-key-exchange
+      Space separated list of key exchange algorithms, ordered by preference.

+      At least one must match with server configuration.
+This can be checked for example using ssh -Q kex.

+      This must not be set if use_insecure_cipher is true.

+      Example:

+          sntrup761x25519-sha512@openssh.com curve25519-sha256 curve25519-sha256@libssh.org ecdh-sha2-nistp256

+   --sftp-key-file
+      Path to PEM-encoded private key file.

+      Leave blank or set key-use-agent to use ssh-agent.

+      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

+   --sftp-key-file-pass
+      The passphrase to decrypt the PEM-encoded private key file.

+      Only PEM encrypted key files (old OpenSSH format) are supported.
+Encrypted keys in the new OpenSSH format can't be used.

+   --sftp-key-pem
+      Raw PEM-encoded private key.

+      If specified, will override key_file parameter.

+   --sftp-key-use-agent
+      When set forces the usage of the ssh-agent.

+      When key-file is also set, the ".pub" file of the specified key-file is read and only the associated key is requested from the ssh-agent.
+This allows to avoid `Too many authentication failures for *username*` errors when the ssh-agent contains many keys.

+   --sftp-known-hosts-file
+      Optional path to known_hosts file.

+      Set this value to enable server host key validation.

+      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

+      Examples:
+         | ~/.ssh/known_hosts | Use OpenSSH's known_hosts file.

    --sftp-macs
       Space separated list of MACs (message authentication code) algorithms, ordered by preference.